shivamshinde01/SQL_Data_Warehouse_Medallion_Architecture/README.md

-# Data Warehouse and Analytics Project
+# SQL Data Warehouse using Medallion Architecture

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **SQL Data Warehouse using Medallion Architecture Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ---